ADA Compliant Signs in Southern NH and North Shore MA

-The Americans with Disabilities Act (ADA) requires specific signage in all public areas of buildings - restrooms, room numbers, exits, stairwells, and more.
+The Americans with Disabilities Act (ADA) requires specific signage in all public areas of buildings: restrooms, room numbers, exits, stairwells, and more.
 These signs must include tactile characters, Grade 2 Braille, proper contrast, and correct mounting heights.

 We design and fabricate ADA-compliant signage that meets federal requirements and passes inspection.
 Every sign includes proper tactile lettering, Grade 2 Braille, and documentation of compliance specs.
 We can also survey your facility and identify what signage you need.